molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 `Chem.MolecularGraph`_ instance as first argument and a boolean value as second argument.
 The second argument tells the function whether the implicit hydrogen shall be calculated even if all `Chem.Atom`_ instances already have the value of the property `Chem.AtomProperty.IMPLICIT_HYDROGEN_COUNT`_ set.
-This so-called *overwrite* flag has to be ``True`` whenever the molecular graph has changed in a way (e.g. changed atom types, bond orders, formal charges, ...) so that previously calculated implicit hydrogen counts became invalid and thus need to be updated.
+This so-called *overwrite* flag needs to be ``True`` whenever the molecular graph has changed in a way (e.g. changed atom types, bond orders, formal charges, ...) so that previously calculated implicit hydrogen counts became invalid and thus have to be updated.
 If the flag is ``False`` then the implicit hydrogen counts will only be calculated for `Chem.Atom`_ instances that do not yet have the corresponding property value set.
 An overwrite flag argument is also supported by many other property calculation functions and facilitates computational efficiency by making sure calculations are carried out only once unless previous